khyateed/projecting-food-insecurity/README.md

 The maps above indicate that the model was able to capture the general trends of food insecurity, especially in places which are the most significantly impacted.
 The model did not perform as well at capturing the severity of FI rates in certain areas, such as Maine, the Pacific Northwest, and the Southeast.
 White areas are counties which contained missing values, due to a lack of data specific to a feature for the year 2018.

 # Conclusion & Next Steps
-The final RFE Model 5 was able to explain about 75% of the variance in the data, based on a cross validation R2 score of 0.7486, and was off on predictions by an average of 2%, based on Test RMSE score.
-The most important features used in this model were shown to be Unsheltered_rate_X_Percent_asian, Sheltered_rate_X_Percent_white, Sheltered_rate_X_Percent_Black, Houseless_rate_X_Percent_asian, and Unsheltered_rate_X_Percent_male, based on model coefficients.
-This indicates that both houselessness and race play a very critical role in determining the likelihood of food insecurity, but especially so when they are combined (ie. someone who is both Black and houseless.)<br>
+The final RFE Model 5 was able to explain about 75% of the variance in the data, based on a cross validation R2 score of 0.7486, and was off on predictions by an average of 2%, based on Test RMSE score of 0.0198.
+The most important features used in this model were shown to be `Unsheltered_rate_X_Percent_asian`, `Sheltered_rate_X_Percent_white`, `Sheltered_rate_X_Percent_Black`, `Houseless_rate_X_Percent_asian`, and `Unsheltered_rate_X_Percent_male`, based on model coefficients.
+This indicates that both houselessness and race play a very critical role in determining the likelihood of food insecurity, *but especially so when they are combined* (ie. someone who is both Black and houseless.)<br>

 The choropleth maps on 2018 FI Rate predictions indicate that the model was able to capture the general trend of food insecurity, particularly in places that are hardest hit.

 ### Next Steps
-There is a lot of room to improve the model's ability to explain even more variance in the data, potentially by adding more features such as household income, food assistance programs, age, disability, eviction data, and transportation access.<br>
+There is a lot of room to improve the model's ability to explain even more variance in the data, potentially by adding more features such as household income, food assistance programs, age, disability, eviction data, and transportation access.<br><br>
-The next iteration of this project aims to accomplish the following:
+**The next iteration of this project aims to accomplish the following:**
-- add more features
+- include more features
 - utilize statistical testing during EDA
 - employ different types of regression models
 - create an interactive map to visualize features and trends